Drew Jacoby: Career

 In 2002, at age 17, Jacoby joined Alonzo King LINES Ballet in San Francisco, at the invitation of Alonzo King.
 While at the Lines Ballet, Jacoby became a principal dancer and had numerous original works created on her by King.
 In 2005, she joined Sylvie Guillem's Japan tour, which she danced with dancers from The Royal Ballet and Paris Opera Ballet.

 In 2007 she moved to New York City to begin her freelance career, and market herself independently from a ballet company.
 In 2008, she formed an independent dance duo Jacoby & Pronk with Complexions Contemporary Ballet dancer Rubinald Pronk.
 The dual has danced with Dutch National Ballet and Morphoses/The Wheeldon Company.
+In 2010, Jacoby performed alongside David Hallberg, premiering Lauri Stalling's Both.

 Jacoby danced with Nederlands Dans Theater from 2012 to 2015.
 Her partnership with Pronk therefore ended.
 She joined the Royal Ballet of Flanders as a principal dancer in 2015, where she danced works by Pina Bausch, William Forsythe and Maurice Béjart, and worked with choreographers such as Sidi Larbi Cherkaoui and Jonah Bokaer.
 In 2019, Jacoby returned to the US to perform at Maria Kochetkova's solo program, Catch Her If You Can at the Joyce Theater.
 The program also featured works choreographed by Jacoby, danced by herself and Kochetkova.